 Lead is a well-known neurotoxin.

 Bullets made from lead lose mass on impact, sometimes sending fragments long distances from the wound channel.
-These fragments can contaminate the internal organs of the target ...
+These fragments can contaminate the internal organs of the target animal, and possibly meat consumed by hunters and their families.
+Internal organs are typically left in the field and ...

 Sixteen-year-old Benjamin Healy of Middleburgh blew the competition away Saturday at the 3rd annual Patriot Highlander Challenge.